Bo-Ning/Bayesian-multivariate-time-series-causal-inference/README.md

 R code for Ning, B., Ghosal, S. and Thomas, J. (2017)

 We provide the code for the new Bayesian causal inference method proposed in our paper: Ning, B., Ghosal, S. and Thomas, J. (2017).
-Here we will briefly introduce the model, algorithm from the paper, and provide descriptions for the R files.

 ### The multivariate basic structural time series model is: